iodepo/odis-arch/book/thematics/expinst/AlignmentToRDAOrg.md

 ## Schema.org type Organization

-Schema.org is a collection of schemas representing type and properties that can be used to mark up content on the web.
+Schema.org (https://schema.org/docs/about.html) is a collection of schemas representing type and properties that canbe used to mark up content on the web.
 It provides a standardized way of describing information on the web, making it easier for search engines and other applications to understand and process the information.